clawson13/big-data-challenge/README.md

 * A) That the general public is much more polar with their reviews--either very critical or very positive--and that Vine members are more thoughtful and provide more balanced, nuanced ratings; or
 * B) That Vine members are much less inclined to provide negative reviews, suggesting that repeat negative reviews might present apparent risk to program participation and its benefits.

+Since Vine member reviews receive significantly more helpful votes, we draw tenative conclusion that the first hypothesis seems more likely, and that Vine members might be less polarized because of their program participation.
+It could very well be argued that your average person will only take time to provide positive or negative review if they have a very good or very bad experience, hence the polarization.
+A deeper dive into data sampling reviews from the most popular products is recommended, to further determine if possible bias may exist as determined by Vine membership.

 ## Source